chestercodes/chester.codes/content/posts/035-2021-12-15-try-fscs/post.md

 ### Client

-The browser app is written in F# that is transpiled into Javascript.
+The client side browser application is written in F#.
+The code is transpiled into Javascript as part of the build process using Fable.
-The SAFE stack template implements a simple application written in the MVU architectural pattern using the [Elmish library](https://elmish.github.io/elmish/) which can be tweaked to make the code runner.
+The SAFE stack template includes a simple application written in the MVU architectural pattern using the [Elmish library](https://elmish.github.io/elmish/) which can be tweaked to make the code runner.

 MVU stands for Model View Update, the model contains all of the possible states of the application as a data structure.
-The view is a function that takes the model as an argument and returns the UI to be rendered to the user who can then perform actions that dispatch messages.
-Update is a function that takes messages from the UI and returns an updated model to be rendered.
+The `view` is a function that takes the model as an argument and returns the UI to be rendered to the user who can then perform actions that dispatch messages. `update` is a function that takes messages from the UI and returns an updated model to be rendered.

 ![mvu pattern](mvu.png)

-The app needs to store the expression to be evaluated and the response from the api.
-It responds to three different events: changing the expression text, run the expression and update the model from the response of the api.
+The app needs to store the expression to be evaluated and the response from the api and will encounter three different events: changing the expression text, run the expression and update the model from the response of the api.
 These can be codified with:

 ``` fsharp